julianhyde/share/blog/_drafts/agg.md

 ```

 # Choices, choices...

+To recap, we have seen how grouping and aggregation are implemented in
+three languages: SQL, Pig and Standard ML.
+SQL calculates aggregates
+as it groups, whereas Pig forms collections first.
+Pig's aggregate
+functions work on entire collections, whereas ML's `foldl`
+higher-order function reduces collections by incrementally adding to
+accumulator.

 In Morel, we had to choose whether our `group` operation would
 generate lists (like Pig) that would be reduced in a subsequent step,